Krebrov001/Concord-SciFi/chapters/Visiting Night City.md

 ---

-*The Federation away team continues their silent observation, drifting through the night-soaked arteries of the city.
+*The Federation away team continues their silent observation, drifting through the rain-soaked arteries of the city.
 Above them: vertical palaces of glass and steel, logo-wrapped and owned by corporations like miniature gods.
 Below: flickering slums, concrete drenched in oil, neon, and desperation.*

 ---